Aratohu OIA mā ngā umanga OIA guidance for agencies

-The Commission has published guidance and other materials for agencies to help them improve their capability and streamline their OIA processes.
-The Commission also holds regular events for government officials focused on increasing access to official information, including through proactive release and the publication of OIA responses.
+The Commission has and for agencies to help them improve their and streamline their OIA processes.
+The Commission also holds for government officials focused on increasing access to official information, including through and the publication of OIA responses.

 Complaints data published by the Chief Ombudsman

 The Office of the Ombudsman publishes information on complaints about agencies’ OIA responses.